- 45.7-megapixel sensor captures exceptionally fine detail

 Nikon D850 – Image quality

 The increase to 45.7 megapixels sees the D850 yield a slightly higher resolution than 42.4-megapixel Exmor R CMOS sensor found in the Sony A7R II, but it isn’t quite as high as the 50.6-megapixel resolution offered by Canon’s EOS 5DS and EOS 5DS R twins.
-With its lack of optical low-pass filter, the sensor produces a sensational level of detail, with great scope for cropping and maintaining high resolution when required.
+The advantage of the Canon models is purely theoretical, however.
+With its lack of optical low-pass filter, the D850’s sensor produces a sensational level of detail, with great scope for cropping and maintaining high resolution when required.

 The D850 resolves such a high level of detail that it was necessary to shoot our resolution chart from double the distance to determine our results.
 The sensor resolves 4800l/ph at ISO 100 – a sensational figure that it manages to maintain up to ISO 400.
 Beyond this point it drops a little to a very respectable 4400l/ph at ISO 800 and 4000l/ph at ISO 1600.